What is blight and how can you beat it?

 Select varieties which have better resistance to blight.
 Many lists showing which varieties have good resistance are out of date, as new strains of the fungus evolve quite regularly.
 However, Sarpo varieties, originating from Hungary show remarkable resistance to the disease (see below).

 Blight will not survive in the soil on its own, but it will remain on diseased tubers left in the ground.
 These are the main source of infection for next year’s crops, as are dumped tubers in piles or on compost heaps.

 These were developed at the Savari Trust (www.sarpo.co.uk) in order to minimise the chemical inputs that went into growing potatoes.
 The varieties show good blight resistance, compete vigorously against weeds, and can be stored for a long time without sprouting.

-Sarpo Kifli Kifli is a waxy salad variety.
+- Sarpo Kifli Kifli: A waxy salad variety.
 It is an early maincrop, and both the leaves and the tubers show good resistance to blight.